These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Facebook goes beyond traditional SEO by giving weight to the connectivity between followers and friends.
 If a friend liked it, you’re more likely to see it.

 To be found in Facebook Search, businesses need to first focus on optimizing for traditional SEO.
-That means focusing on:
+That means focusing on a few specific areas:

 - Page titles, URLs

 - Completely fill in the description and About section using descriptive keywords

 - Make sure it’s related to your business

 - Encourage interaction ─ ask questions, tell them to comment, like, or share, etc.

 - Include descriptive keywords relevant to the post

 - Offer a clear CTA and links to your blog or website